istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

   **Credit**: This vulnerability was discovered and reported by Sergey Kanibor at Luntry (<https://github.com/r0binak>).

 - **Fixed** missing `ReadHeaderTimeout` and `IdleTimeout` on the istiod webhook HTTPS server (port 15017), aligning it with the existing timeouts on the HTTP server (port 8080).

 - **Fixed** XDS debug endpoint to pass caller namespace for proper authorization checks.

 ## Telemetry

 - **Added** support for `app.kubernetes.io/name` and `service.istio.io/canonical-name` labels
   when populating `source_app` and `destination_app` metric labels.
 The priority order is:
   `app` (for backward compatibility), then `app.kubernetes.io/name`, then `service.istio.io/canonical-name`.
   This allows users who only have `app.kubernetes.io/name` labels to have their metrics properly populated.
   ([Issue #58436](https://github.com/istio/istio/issues/58436))

 - **Added** `disableContextPropagation` field to the Telemetry Tracing API, allowing users to disable trace context header propagation (e.g., `X-B3-*`, `traceparent`) independently from span reporting.
   This is useful for preventing trace context leakage at egress gateways while maintaining internal observability.
   ([Issue #58871](https://github.com/istio/istio/issues/58871))

 - **Added** support for OpenTelemetry semantic convention-aligned service attribute enrichment for trace spans.
 When `serviceAttributeEnrichment: OTEL_SEMANTIC_CONVENTIONS` is set on the `OpenTelemetryTracingProvider` in `MeshConfig`, `service.name` is computed following the OTel K8s service attributes specification fallback chain.
 Additionally, `service.namespace`, `service.version`, and `service.instance.id` are injected as `OTEL_RESOURCE_ATTRIBUTES` on the sidecar at injection time, and the Environment resource detector is auto-enabled so Envoy picks up these attributes at startup.
   ([Issue #55026](https://github.com/istio/istio/issues/55026))

 - **Added** a Resource Usage panel to the Ztunnel Grafana dashboard overlaying active TCP connections, open file descriptors, and open sockets per instance.

 - **Fixed** an issue where baggage-based peer metadata discovery interfered with TLS or PROXY traffic policies.
-As a short term fix we disable baggage-based metadata discovery for routes with TLS or PROXY traffic policies configured which may result in incomplete telemetry in multicluster deployments.
-We are working on addressing this limitation in the future releases.
+As a short-term fix we disable baggage-based metadata discovery for routes with TLS or PROXY traffic policies configured, which may result in incomplete telemetry in multicluster deployments.
+We are working on addressing this limitation in future releases.
   ([Issue #59117](https://github.com/istio/istio/issues/59117))

 ## Extensibility

 - **Added** support for configuring the Wasm binary size limit via the `ISTIO_WASM_MAX_BINARY_SIZE_BYTES` environment variable.
   ([Issue #59322](https://github.com/istio/istio/issues/59322))

 - **Fixed** missing size limit on gzip-decompressed WASM binaries fetched over HTTP, consistent with the limits already applied to other fetch paths.

 ## Installation

-- **Added** value `useAppArmorAnnotation` to istio-cni helm chart.
+- **Added** value `useAppArmorAnnotation` to istio-cni Helm chart.
 Defaults to `true`.
   When it is `true`, appArmor profile is set with `container.apparmor.security.beta.kubernetes.io` annotation (deprecated in Kubernetes 1.30).
   Otherwise, `appArmorProfile` field in `securityContext` is used.
   ([Issue #54721](https://github.com/istio/istio/issues/54721))

 - **Added** `values.global.enableReaderRBAC` (default: `true`) to control installation of `istio-reader-service-account` and its related `istio-reader` `ClusterRole`/`ClusterRoleBinding` for multicluster remote-secret workflows.
 Set it to `false` to disable installing these resources.
-When installing with Helm, set `global.enableReaderRBAC=false` on both the base and istiod charts, since the ServiceAccount is rendered by the base chart while the related `ClusterRole`/`ClusterRoleBinding` are rendered by the `istiod` chart.
+When installing with Helm, set `global.enableReaderRBAC=false` on both the base and istiod charts, since the `ServiceAccount` is rendered by the base chart while the related `ClusterRole`/`ClusterRoleBinding` are rendered by the `istiod` chart.
   ([Issue #56326](https://github.com/istio/istio/issues/56326))

 - **Added** Helm v4 (server-side apply) support.
 Fixed a webhook `failurePolicy` field ownership conflict that caused `helm upgrade` with SSA to fail.
   ([Issue #58302](https://github.com/istio/istio/issues/58302)),([Issue #59367](https://github.com/istio/istio/issues/59367))

 - **Added** configurable port overrides for the network gateway service via `networkGatewayPorts` values.